shameekagarwal/shameekagarwal.github.io/_posts/2025-08-21-high-level-design-ii.md

 - "serving layer" - joins the outputs of the batch layer and speed layer and combines them into one

 ![lambda architecture](/assets/img/high-level-design/lambda-architecture.svg)

+- "kappa architecture" - my brief understanding is that the batch layer is entirely skipped. the streaming layer writes the data, and that same data can be used for all kinds of use cases - historical analysis and realtime queries

+### Medallion Architecture

+- "medallion architecture" - organize data in a lakehouse, with incrementally and progressively improving the quality of data
+- "bronze layer" - where we land all the data from external systems. source table as is. focus is quick cdc. benefit - it allows us to reprocess data if needed without rereading the data from the source system
+- "silver layer" - data from the bronze layer is matched, merged, conformed and cleansed ("just enough"). it enables self service analytics for adhoc reporting.
+- lakehouse pipelines typically follows elt and not etl - so, just enough transformations with focus on speed
+- "gold layer" - de normalized and read optimized data models with fewer joins. the final layer of data transformations are applied here

 ## OAuth